-Treatment
+Treatment:

 For all overdoses, the mainstay of treatment is supportive and symptomatic care.
 Physostigmine salicylate, 1 to 2 mg s.c. or i.v., will reverse symptoms of anticholinergic intoxication.
 A second injection may be given after two hours if required.
-Otherwise treatment is symptomatic and supportive.
+Otherwise, treatment is symptomatic and supportive.
 Maintain respiration.
 A short-acting barbiturate may be used for CNS excitement, but with caution to avoid subsequent depression; supportive care for depression (avoid convulsant stimulants such as picrotoxin, pentylenetetrazole or bemegride); artificial respiration for severe respiratory depression; a local miotic for mydriasis and cycloplegia; ice bags or other cold applications and alcohol sponges for hyperpyrexia, a vasopressor and fluids for circulatory collapse.
-Darken room for photophobia.
+Darken room forphotophobia.

-For information on the management of overdose, contact the Poisons Information Centre on 131126 (Australia).
+For advice on the management of overdose please contact the National Poisons Centre on 0800 POISON (0800 764766).

-5 PHARMACOLOGICAL PROPERTIES
+5. PHARMACOLOGICAL PROPERTIES

-5.1 PHARMACODYNAMIC PROPERTIES
+5.1 Pharmacodynamic properties